 - 1 COM pin (Pin # 9)

-- The pin diagram for ULN2003 is shown in the figure below.
+- ULN2003 Pinout is shown in the below figure:

-There are a lot of keys features associated with the relay driver ULN2003.
-A few of which are given below.
+There are a lot of keys features associated with relay driver ULN2003.
+A few of them are given below:

 - Relay driver applications.